shunyeka-spl/terraform-provider-autobotai/docs/bot_building_block/resource_bot.md

-# Instruction for how to create a Bot
+# Guidance on Creating a Bot

 ---
     page_title: "autobotai_bot"
-description: |-
-  Provides to create an autobotAI Bot
+    description: Enables the creation of an autobotAI Bot
 ---

-# Resource `autobotai_bot`
+## Resource `autobotai_bot`
-Provides to create an autobotAI Bot
+Discover how to set up an autobotAI Bot

-## Required things
+## Prerequisites
 1. apikey and url
 2. name,topic,category,importance,fetcher_id,integration_id,integration_type,actions{type,automation_id,params{description,name,type,values},rer\quired,action_id}evaluator_id(you can pass the id from evaluator)

 ## Steps
-1. Create terraform "main.tf" inside "example/bot_building_block/evaluator" folder for autobotAI Bot, create the file if not  exists and add the following values:
+1. Create a "main.tf" Terraform file within the "example/bot_building_block/evaluator" directory for autobotAI Bot.
+If the file doesn't exist, create it, and input the following values:

-2. Note - you need to add the bot resource  after the evaluator resource in evaluator/main.tf
+2. Notably, ensure you place the bot resource after the evaluator resource in the "evaluator/main.tf" file.

     ## Example Usage
     ```